Bitterneko/Prankware/README.md

-# JustAJokes
+# Prankware
-This is litterally not a malware, just some prank :3
+just a bunch of prankware!